net-zero-dri/net-zero-dri.github.io/events.md

 ---
 ## Upcoming events

-### Progress webinars (occuring approximately monthly)
+### Progress webinars

-We will host regular project update webinars on the following dates:
+We host project update webinars approximately monthly.
+You can watch the [webinars here](/resources/)

-* May webinar postponed due to staff unavailability
-* Next webinar date TBC, likely in late June
+* January 2022 - Overview and aims of project
+* March 2022 - Progress update & how can you get involved with the project?
+* April 2022 - Interim findings based on literature survey, Consortium building & announcement of sandpit event opportunity

 The project team will share the projects recent updates and take questions from the audience.

 Joining instructions are sent via the mailing list [(subscribe here)](/subscribe).
 If you do not wish to join the mailing list, [contact us](/contact/) for joining instructions.

-Past webinar recordings are [on the resources page](/resources/).

 ---